 But suddenly, after Mom died and her reign of incessant abuse, emotional evisceration and shocking abandonment ended, it was as if I’d never been a sugar and carb expert.

 Connie, the Sweet Sugar Freedom Coach went poof.

 In her place emerged a pitiful, powerless, traumatized creature.
 (Yeah, in retrospect, I was pretty pathetic.)

 Grief, anguish, and turmoil were my new constant companions.

-They would not leave me alone.
+They would buy now not leave me alone.

 Frankly, I was shocked, disoriented and flat out ill equipped to handle the ferocity and irrationality of my Crazy Cravings™ for those “bad foods.”
 (Oh how did I repeatedly pig out on carbage such as buttery movie popcorn and corn nuggets.)

 Can you relate to my plight?
 Have you ever been waylaid by intense cravings that throw you completely off course, goading you to do self-destructive things against your best intentions?